FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/server-side-rendering.md

 ## Server Side Rendering

-Server Side Rendering (SSR) is currently a trending technique which enables pre-rendering a whole page's HTML on the server side before sending it back to the client.
+Server Side Rendering (SSR) is a technique which enables pre-rendering a whole page's HTML on the server side before sending it back to the client.
-There are a couple of benefits from using this approach:
+There are a couple of benefits in using this approach:
 * HTML content is available to web crawlers for scanning which is important for SEO
 * Unified performance, conditioned by the application server, not the user's web browser